icure/medtech-docs/sdks/how-to/how-to-manage-users.md

 ## Loading a user by id

-To load a user by id, you can use the `getUser` method on the `userApi`:
+To load a user by id, you can use the `get` method on the `userApi`:

 <!-- file://code-samples/{{sdk}}/how-to/manage-users/index.mts snippet:Load a user-->
 ```typescript